xonsh/xonsh/README.rst

     </p>

     <p align="center">
-    The language is a superset of Python 3.5+ with additional shell primitives. xonsh (pronounced *conch*) is meant for the daily use of experts and novices alike.
+    The language is a superset of Python 3.5+ with additional shell primitives. <br>
+    xonsh (pronounced *conch*) is meant for the daily use of experts and novices alike.
     </p>